MicrosoftDocs/azure-docs/articles/storage/common/storage-use-azcopy-files.md

 > [!NOTE]
 > AzCopy doesn't automatically calculate and store the file's md5 hash code.
 If you want AzCopy to do that, then append the `--put-md5` flag to each copy command.
 That way, when the file is downloaded, AzCopy calculates an MD5 hash for downloaded data and verifies that the MD5 hash stored in the file's `Content-md5` property matches the calculated hash.

-These examples don't use all of the optional flags that are available with the [azcopy copy](storage-ref-azcopy-copy.md) command.
+These examples don't use all of the optional flags that are available to you.
 You can use optional flags to accomplish other types of tasks.
 For example:

 - Persist access control lists (ACLs) in uploaded files.
 - Persist SMB property information in uploaded files.